Stop Swinging for the Fences: The 3 Can't Miss Qualities to Look for in a Job Applicant.

 The last of the 3 qualities of a good candidate is friendliness.
 The inherently friendly person can work with anyone.
 This person is pleasant, and will excel in customer service.

 As soon as you have the chance to greet the applicant, notice the smile.
 If you don't get one, don't cross them off immediately, they may just be nervous.
-Break the ice with a couple smiles of your own or even a corny joke.
+Break the ice with a couple smiles of your own, a simple anecdote or maybe even a corny joke.
 The candidate with the good heart will attempt to smile back (if he or she were nervous, you would see it in their smile).
 They might even react to the joke, so as not to make you feel bad.
 Either way you are looking for the "OMG" look on his or her face.
 If you get it, it is time to stop wasting each others' time.

 You also want to be mindful of the way he or she interacts with current employees at the time of the interview.
 These will be the people he or she will be working with.
 If there is no interaction, again he or she may be either shy or nervous.
 But if rapport is built in the short time the applicant has with your people, the chances of them possessing integrity and dependability are higher.